Lerchensporn/PHP_Static_Type_Checker/README.md

-# PHP static type checker
+# PHP Static Type Checker

 This is a fast and simple static code analyzer for PHP.
 It depends on the `php-ast` PECL extension.
 It resolves included files automatically and uses reflection to support any PECL extensions without